 In addition to works of literature, films from Norway, Sweden and Denmark offer students further insight into course topics.
-Assigned films address issues like national identity, political culture, and debates over immigration and multiculturalism in Scandinavia, and represent both mainstream releases and documentary films, including several written and directed by filmmakers with immigrant background.
+Assigned films address issues like national identity, political culture, and debates over immigration and multiculturalism in Scandinavia, and represent both mainstream releases and documentary films, including several written and directed by filmmakers with immigrant backgrounds.
 Lectures and tours are also held at key institutions of the visual arts like the National Gallery of Norway, Oslo City Hall, and other prominent exhibition spaces.
-Local experts lead tours of art institutions, and selected lectures on Norwegian literature are delivered by Einar Vannebo, a faculty member in Scandinavian literature at the University of Oslo and the director of that institution’s International Summer School.
+Local experts lead tours of art institutions, and selected lectures on Norwegian literature are delivered by faculty in Scandinavian literature at the University of Oslo.

 Norwegian Language OR Independent Study Project (4 credits)

 If students opt to take a Norwegian language course, they will be required to take a placement test during the first week of The New Norway.
 The test will determine the level (1-4) of Norwegian into which they are placed.
 Language coursework at the University is engaging but challenging; it is taught entirely in Norwegian and evaluation by department faculty is based on a final oral and written examination.
-The program director will also evaluate students’ language proficiency/improvement at the end of the semester.
+The program director also evaluates students’ language proficiency and improvement at the end of the semester.

 Here is a short list of ISPs completed by recent New Norway participants:

 “A Comparison of Special Education Resources in the United States and Norway: Autism Case Study”

 “Crime & The Implications of Punishment: An investigation of Norway’s penal system, a uniquely rehabilitative model, and the realities behind an alternative approach to crime control amid an increasingly multicultural nation”